lucasb20/iris-api/README.md

-# neural-network-api
+# iris-api
-A Flask API consuming a neural network model.
+A Flask API consuming a linear model.

 **Description**

-  This is an API project in Flask used to communicate with a neural network model to classify types of flowers from the iris dataset, from the scikit-learn library, classifying into Setosa, Versicolor or Virginica.
+  This is an API project in Flask used to communicate with a linear model to classify types of flowers from the iris dataset, from the scikit-learn library, classifying into Setosa, Versicolor or Virginica.

-  NOTE: 'neuralnetwork' folder used to train the model.
-The model is a Multilayer Perceptron for classification with 100 hidden layer neurons, ReLU activation function, four input neurons and one output neuron.
+  NOTE: The model is a Logistic Regression Model with inputs sepal length, sepal width, petal length, petal width, all in cm, and returns the calculated species name.

 **Installation instructions**